HotswapProjects/HotswapAgentPages/pages/mydoc/mydoc_plugin_resteasy_registry.md

 toc: false
 ---

-RESTeasy plugin which cleanups and registers class redefinitions in the RESTeasy ResourceMethodRegistry
+RESTeasy plugin cleanup and register class redefinitions in the RESTeasy ResourceMethodRegistry

 Should not be used together with Resteasy plugin